 Figure 4: Mess type and nominal mesh size (D)

 Rectangular gabions: Gabions can be classified into box gabions, gabion mattresses, and sack gabions, as defined below: box gabions are hexagonal double-twisted mechanically woven steel wire-mesh containers of variable sizes, uniformly partitioned into internal cells, and filled with durable stone.

+Diaphragm: An internal partition made of the same wire mesh panel in a gabion/revet mattress/sack gabion and soil reinforcement facia unit that is attached to the bottom, the sides, and, after the units are packed with stones, to the lid of the cage (See Figure 5).